-When appropriate, counselors will refer the student to community or private resources.
+When appropriate, Success Coaches will refer the student to community or private resources.
 They also can help students become academically successful by referrals to various college resources such as time management, stress management, lesbian, gay, bisexual, transgender (LGBT), SAVE Act training, developing effective study habits, enhancing communication skills, minimizing test anxiety, and exploring opportunities for the evolution of critical and independent thinking.

-The counselor's role is to assist students in developing self-awareness and selfsatisfaction as well as taking individual responsibility for personal growth and development.
+The Success Coaches' role is to assist students in developing self-awareness and self-satisfaction as well as taking individual responsibility for personal growth and development.